Books about Palestine for Children and Young Adults

 Alareer, Refaat (Ed.).
 (2014).
 Gaza Writes Back: Short Stories from Young Writers in Gaza, Palestine.
 Charlottesville, VA: Just World Books.

 Fifteen young people from Gaza wrote the stories in this anthology.
 Their writing is grounded in their experiences living under Israel’s siege and blockade, and they view the book as a means of presenting and preserving Palestinian memories.
-For a webcast with the editor and four of the authors, go to http://justworldbooks.com/gaza-writes-back/.
+Find a webcast with the editor and four of the authors.

 Allen, Sally Bahous.
 (1997).
 Sitti and the Cats: A Tale of Friendship.
 Lapham, MD: Roberts Rinehart Publishers.